andradejacob36/osTicket-Prerequisites-and-Installation/README.md

 </p>
 <p>

 5. For Windows users click the "Start" Button (Windows logo) located at the bottom-left corner and search for "Remote Desktop Connection".

-(Note: For Mac Users download the app "remote- Microsoft Remote Desktop" from the App Store.)
+ - Note: For Mac users download the app "remote- Microsoft Remote Desktop" from the App Store.
 6. Paste the Public IP Address on the computer name field and click "Connect".
 (Note: For Mac User's paste the IP Address on "PC-name" and click "add")
 7. Afterwards make sure to log-in your user's/password's creditial from Step 3.
 (Ex: Username: labuser/Password: Your unique password).

 - Note: For Windows Users click "yes" to connect to the remote computer.
 Observe the following display: